How Do You Combat Homeschool Burnout?

 - Are there any negative attitudes that need to be dealt with?

 - What part of the juggling act between mommy, wife, teacher, and everything else do you most struggle with?

-When I first started homeschooling I thought we had to finish everything we started.
+When I first started to homeschool I thought we had to finish everything we started.
 I would push through, even when it was painful.
-I didn't realize until much later that it was so unnecessary!
-One reason we homeschool is to give our children choices in their education.
+I didn’t realize until much later that it was so unnecessary!
+One reason we homeschool is to have choices in our children’s education.

 Is a curriculum choice NOT working for you?
 Don’t be afraid to change some things.